timelinez/timelinez.github.io/README.md

 use "fork" for that as you're not going to keep abreast of the small amount of JFK data - your's will not just be wholly divergent, it won't have any common history at all.

 Fork this repo too and maintain divergence with it.
-It should be forked into a "&lt;orgOrUserName&gt;.github.io" repo name, so that technology around the same origin policy works.
+It should be forked into a `&lt;orgOrUserName&gt;.github.io` repo name, so that technology around the same origin policy (see "snafus" below) works.

 Editing your timeline can be done through GitHub's web interface.
 You can process your own contributions using GitHub's Pull-Request system.
 Remember that you can have more than one .txt timeline in the same repo, and each will have a strong URL of its own.